goauthentik/authentik/website/integrations/sources/discord/index.md

 user_matched = False
 user_matched = any(ACCEPTED_ROLE_ID == g for g in guild_member_object["roles"])
 if not user_matched:
-    ak_message(f"User is not member of the {ROLE_NAME_STRING} role in {GUILD_NAME_STRING}.") return user_matched
+    ak_message(f"User is not a member of the {ROLE_NAME_STRING} role in {GUILD_NAME_STRING}.") return user_matched
 ```

-Now bind this policy to your chosen enrollment and authentication flows for your Discord OAuth source.
+Now bind this policy to the chosen enrollment and authentication flows for the Discord OAuth source.